-- "registered European lawyer" means a European lawyer, as defined in Part VI of the Supreme Court Act, who is registered as provided for in that Act; - "registration fee" means the initial fee to enable registration on the Register established under this Act or the annual fee for the purposes of maintaining registration as an Authorised Person under this Act as the case may be;

-"Rules" means rules made under section 16;

-- "Solicitor" means any person who is approved, admitted and enrolled as a solicitor of the Supreme Court of Gibraltar under the provisions of the Supreme Court Act; and - "statutory authority" means an authority, agency, commission or other body established by statute.

-(2) In this Act, any reference to "the Law Council" is a reference to the body corporate constituted by virtue of section 30 and any reference to "the former Council" is a reference to the former body known as the General Council of the Bar.
+- "registration fee" means the initial fee to enable registration on the Register established under this Act or the annual fee for the purposes of maintaining registration as an Authorised Person under this Act as the case may be; - "Solicitor" means any person who is approved, admitted and enrolled as a solicitor of the Supreme Court of Gibraltar under the provisions of the Supreme Court Act; and - "statutory authority" means an authority, agency, commission or other body established by statute. - (2) In this Act, any reference to "the Law Council" is a reference to the body corporate constituted by virtue of section 30 and any reference to "the former Council" is a reference to the former body known as the General Council of the Bar.